andrienko/markdown-habr/README.md

 Habrahabr is a russian social network / collective blog dedicated to IT and Computer Science.
 For its articles the social network is using a markup which has some HTML tags (with limited functionality) as well as some tags introduced by the site.

 Markdown-habr is a simple tool to compile markdown to habrahabr HTML.
 It is represented by the library and the commandline tool to parse MD files.
+I wrote the tool mostly for myself because for me it is easier to write articles using markdown.
+So don't be surprised by its illogics.

 Also [Github-flavored markdown](https://help.github.com/articles/github-flavored-markdown/) is supported.

+For some features like image alignment and `<br clear/>` it might be a better idea to use the html/xml itself without santitizing.
+Also some features are expected to be buggy, too.

 ## Usage as command line tool